Wisconsin

 Law Enforcement Exception

 A law enforcement agency may request that an entity delay notification if doing so is necessary to protect an investigation or homeland security.
-The entity must comply with such a request and provide notification after the law enforcement agency determines that the delay is no longer necessary.
+The entity must comply and provide notification after the law enforcement agency determines the delay is no longer necessary.

 Exemptions from the Law